Kotlin/anko/README.md

 ### Using as Jar library

-If your project is not based on Gradle, you don't have to jump around with Maven artifacts.
-Just attach jars from the [releases page](https://github.com/JetBrains/anko/releases) as project library dependencies and that's it.
+If your project is not based on Gradle, just attach jars from the [releases page](https://github.com/JetBrains/anko/releases) or from the [jcenter repository](https://jcenter.bintray.com/org/jetbrains/anko/) as project library dependencies and that's it.

 ### Building Anko